thedanitor/faq_collapse/README.md

 * Content property can be used to add content in CSS
 * Can use unicode values for icons from fontawesome to add in CSS
+* Can target the parent node of an element with .parentNode
+* Can toggle classes using classList.toggle()